axelkjonsberg/Stair-Run/readme.md

 Below is an example result from the tool: several stairs in Oslo categorized as different map layers.
-![Map of Oslo with different stairs found by the ](Images/image.png)
+![Map of Oslo with different stairs found by the ](Images/image.png) (Maps like this can be created by uploading .osm data to [umap](https://umap.openstreetmap.fr/en/map/new))

 ## Requirements